Akinaux/HS-packs_tracker/README.md

 ### How to run the script from a container image:

 The script is actually hosted in a Ubuntu Container which can be run using a Container runtime such as podman, docker, ...

 To do so, you can run the command like `docker run --rm --name packs_tracker -v /Applications/Hearthstone/Logs/:/Applications/Hearthstone/Logs/ -v /Users/myuser/Hearthstone:/Hearthstone/data  quay.io/akinaux/hearthstone_packs_tracker /Hearthstone/packs_tracker.sh -a display -e DARKMOON_FAIRE -f html -p -F /Hearthstone/data`

 In this command:
- "-v /Applications/Hearthstone/Logs/:/Applications/Hearthstone/Logs/" => this will export your local folder /Applications/Hearthstone/Logs/ into the container (you may have to share this folder in your Container application)
+- "-v /Applications/Hearthstone/Logs/:/Applications/Hearthstone/Logs/" => this will export your local folder /Applications/Hearthstone/Logs/ into the container (you may have to share this folder in your Container application)
- "-v /Users/myuser/Hearthstone:/Hearthstone/data" => This will export your local folder /Users/myuser/Hearthstone into the container as /Hearthstone/data
+- "-v /Users/myuser/Hearthstone:/Hearthstone/data" => This will export your local folder /Users/myuser/Hearthstone into the container as /Hearthstone/data
- "quay.io/akinaux/hearthstone_packs_tracker" => This will download the Container image from quay.io The last part of the command "/Hearthstone/packs_tracker.sh -a display -e DARKMOON_FAIRE -f html -p -F /Hearthstone/data" is the part to actually run the script into the container as describe previsouly
+-  "quay.io/akinaux/hearthstone_packs_tracker" => This will download the Container image from quay.io
+- The last part of the command "/Hearthstone/packs_tracker.sh -a display -e DARKMOON_FAIRE -f html -p -F /Hearthstone/data" is the part to actually run the script into the container as describe previsouly

+To retrieve the latest version of the Container image, please run the command:
+- docker pull quay.io/akinaux/hearthstone_packs_tracker

+#### Know Issues:
+- The data protection is only working if you extract the data from the log on the same day.
+Running the script from the same log on the different day will duplicate the imported packs